Batman's Enemies: A Complete Guide to Gotham's Legendary Villains

 The Billionaire Rival

-Superman's iconic villain, yet paradoxically Bruce Wayne's only equal rival in wealth and intelligence.
-A social antagonist Batman cannot crush economically.
+Superman's iconic villain, but paradoxically Bruce Wayne's only equal rival in wealth and intelligence.
+A social antagonist whom Batman cannot crush economically.

 📖 Read analysis →Batman Who Laughs